swissup/swissup.github.io/m1/attributepages/widgets-and-blocks/attribute-based-pages-widget.md

 Columns Count | Columns count to split page list
-Pages to Exclude | Page identifier string (Eg. `authors, brands`) to hide block Pages to Include | Page identifier string (Eg. `authors, brands`) that should be rendered Remove Block Wrapper | Useful when inserting block into navigation dropdown and navigation parent item is used as block title.<br/> See Screenshot on the top of the page
+Pages to Exclude | Page identifier string (Eg. `authors, brands`) to hide block Pages to Include | Page identifier string (Eg. `authors, brands`) that should be rendered Remove Block Wrapper | Useful when inserting block into navigation dropdown and navigation parent item is used as block title.<br/> Look atscreenshot on the top of the page

 ##### Related Articles